ospic/docs/content/en/navmenu.md

 ---
 title:  Navigation menu
-description: A shortcut list of an important links to the application.
+description: A navigation menu is a list of links that point you to the important parts of the website or application.
 img: first-blog-post.jpg
 alt: my first blog post
 createdAt: '2020-12-14'